jamesgawn/train-departure-checker/README.md

 Command | Description
 --- | ----
-npm run build | This will build the packaged code in the form of a zip file that can be deployed as a lambda function npm run deploy-validate | This will run the terraform validation process to inform you what will change npm run deploy | This will build & deploy (via terraform) the lambda function npm run destroy | This will remove the lambda function from AWS
+npm run build | This will build the packaged code in the form of a zip file that can be deployed as a lambda function. npm run deploy-plan | This will provide a preview of the changes that terraform will make upon a deployment. npm run deploy | This will build & deploy (via terraform) the lambda function. npm run destroy | This will remove the lambda function from AWS.